-1. Introduction to Unix#
+1. Introduction to Shell and Bash#

 Attribution The content of this lecture are modified from three excellent sources: Introduction to Bash (Shell) from Earth Lab CU Boulder; Intro to Unix from Columbia University; and The Unix Shell from Software Carpentry.